docQodly/docs/docs/language/EmailObjectClass.md

 #### Description

-The `MAIL Convert to MIME` command <!-- REF #_command_.MAIL_Convert_to_MIME.Summary -->converts an email object into MIME string<!-- END REF -->.
-This command is called internally by [SMTP_transporter.send()](API/SMTPTransporterClass.md#send) to format the email object before sending it.
+The `mailConvertToMIME` command <!-- REF #_command_.mailConvertToMIME.Summary -->converts an email object into MIME string<!-- END REF -->.
+This command is called internally by [SMTP_transporter.send()](SMTPTransporterClass.md#send) to format the email object before sending it.
 It can be used to analyze the MIME format of the object.

 In *mail*, pass the content and the structure details of the email to convert.
 This includes information such as the email addresses (sender and recipient(s)), the message itself, and the type of display for the message.

->QodlyScript follows the [JMAP specification](https://jmap.io/spec-mail.html) to format the email object.
+> QodlyScript follows the [JMAP specification](https://jmap.io/spec-mail.html) to format the email object.

 In *options*, you can set a specific charset and encoding configuration for the mail.
 The following properties are available: